 Norman real estate is some of the most expensive in Oklahoma, although Norman house values don't compare to the most expensive real estate in the U.S.

 Norman is a decidedly white-collar city, with fully 86.71% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Norman is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Norman who work in office and administrative support (13.38%), teaching (11.09%), and management occupations (9.79%).

 Also of interest is that Norman has more people living here who work in computers and math than 95% of the places in the US.

 Combining city textures and college town sensibilities, Norman really has a nice blend of characteristics.
 While not a huge city, Norman is big enough to offer a healthy dose of diversion, opportunity, and amenity to its residents and to the thousands of college students who descend on it every fall.
 Its size and diversity makes Norman more than just a college town, but removing the students from the equation would undeniably change Norman’s character and quality of life.

 Norman is a very ethnically-diverse city.
 The people who call Norman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Norman residents report their race to be White, followed by Asian.
-Important ancestries of people in Norman include Irish, English, French , and Scottish.
+Important ancestries of people in Norman include Irish, English, Scottish, and French .